kawamuray/ganeti/man/gnt-instance.rst

     It is set to ``1`` by default.

+lxc\_wait\_timeout
+    Valid for the LXC hypervisor.

+    This integer option specifies the seconds to wait until LXC container's state change to "RUNNING".
+    The actual use of this value is as timeout seconds for lxc-wait command.

+    It is set to ``30`` by default.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depend on the OS being used, but the syntax is the same key=value.
 For example, setting a